1/30/2024

 speaker

-Thank you so much and we can go to the next slide actually.
-And we have a strong capital situation and that is due to continuous good earnings and a very low risk business model with limited lending that puts up south here.
-During the year we have increased the own funds by almost a billion.
-Most of that is from the earnings of course.
-But also the capital requirements have been lowered both as an effect of SFSAs, SREPs they do every second year but also lower deposit levels that mean our liquidity is down but also the risk of the liquidity portfolio.
-So really it's a joint effort both increase the own funds and reduced risk and capital requirements.
-Levels ratio is still the long-term constraints and even though it is up to as of the end of year 6.7%.
-This is mainly due to of course the strong capital situation with the funds but also the low level in historical means of deposits according to savings capital which is now down to .2% as you saw earlier here.
-And the low level is mainly due to our customers that during 2023 been net buyers of stocks and funds actually.
-And we expect the deposit level to increase going back upwards in relation to savings capital which will then decrease the leverage ratio but also increase the NII of course.
-Leverage ratio is the constraints also because that is harder for Nodin to control.
-The risk capital rated capital adequacy that we can control by invest differently in the which drives the leverage ratio it is all the customers choice and how they prefer to do.
-So that is what we have to have a buffer for both in the long term how that is developing but also having the buffer for very very short and quick changes of it as we saw in March 2020 when the deposit increased by 20 billion almost 40% of that time within a quarter.
-So yes the leverage ratio is still the constraint for us.
-But with this capital situation we are continuing doing the dividend of 7% of earnings of net profit sorry giving in a dividend of 7.20 per share.
-But we also mean to reduce the capital and that we do by redeeming the 81 bond which is for school 21st of March.
-We have received permission to do that from SFC and for your knowledge I mean that is 500 billion on Stibor plus 6.75 percent an annual cost of 60 million about.
-We are also evaluating a long-term buyback program and that is to manage further excess capital of course.
-This would not be one time it will be long term over a couple of years.
-So slowly get us down to the proposed leverage ratio range 4.0 to 4.5 percent as we also announced today.
-And then we have just those capital ratios we have implemented those to be more transparent with you about our capital situation and the plans ahead.
-And that is to have this buffer to regulatory requirement but also saying yes this is where the leverage ratio is sustainable and this is where we want to be between 4.0 and 4.5 percent.
+Thank you so much and we can go to the next slide.
+We have a strong capital situation and that is due to continuous good earnings and a very low risk business model with limited lending that puts up here.
+During the year, we have increased the own funds by almost a billion krona.
+Most of that is from the earnings, of course.
+But also the capital requirements have been lowered, both as an effect of SFSA's SREP, as they do every second year, but also lower deposit levels that mean our liquidity is down, but also the risk of the liquidity portfolio.
+So really, it's a joint effort, both increased own funds and reduced risk and capital requirements.
+Leverage ratio is still the long-term constraints.
+And even though it is up to end of year, 6.7%.
+This is mainly due to, of course, the strong capital situation we're doing funds, but also the low level in historical means of deposits according to savings capital, which is now down to 8.2%, as you saw earlier here.
+And that low level is mainly due to our customers during 2023 being net buyers of stocks and funds, actually.
+And we expect the deposit level to increase going back upwards in relation to savings capital, which will then decrease the leverage ratio, but also increase the NII, of course.
+Leverage ratio is the constraint also because that is harder for NodeNet to control.
+The risk and capital rated capital adequacy that we can control by invest differently in the liquidity portfolio.
+But the deposit which drives the leverage ratio, it is all the customer's choice and how they prefer to do.
+So that is what we have to have a buffer for both in the long term, how that is developing. but also having the buffer for very, very short and quick changes of it.
+As we saw in March 2020, when the deposit increased by 20 billion, almost 40% of that time within a quarter.
+So yes, the leverage ratio is still the constraint for us.
+But with this capital situation, we are continuing doing the dividend of 7% of earnings of net profit, sorry, giving in a dividend of seven kroner and 20 euro a share.
+But we also mean to reduce the capital and that we do by redeeming the 81 bond, which is for school 21st of March.
+We have received permission to do that from SFC.
+And for your knowledge, I mean, that is 500 billion on Stibor plus 6.75%.
+An annual cost of 60 million about.
+We're also evaluating a long-term buyback program, and that is to manage further excess capital, of course.
+This would not be one time.
+It will be long-term over a couple of years to slowly get us down to the proposed leverage ratio range, 4.0 to 4.5%, as was announced today.
+And then we have just those capital ratios.
+We have implemented those to be more transparent with you about our capital situation and the plans ahead.
+And that is to have this buffer to regulatory requirement, but also saying, yes, this is where the leverage ratio is sustainable.
+And this is where we want to be between 4.0 and 4.5%.

 speaker